Rio is one of the most popular travel destinations in the world, and for a good reason.

 Are you planning to rent a car?

-If you are planning to rent a bike for your trip to Brazil, our recommendation is to take a bike tour or rent a bike here.
+If you are planning to rent a bike for your trip to Brazil, we recommend taking a bike tour or renting a bike here.

 You have many places to sleep in this fantastic city.
 Check out Booking hotels and choose the one that best suits your type of trip and budget.